nishalrai/nishalrai.github.io/_tabs/about.md

 ### PROFESSIONAL SUMMARY

-Experienced penetration tester with almost 3 years of work exposure in Offensive side of Cyber Security.
+Experienced penetration tester with over 3 years of work exposure in Offensive side of Cyber Security.
 Has performed Security Assessment on more than 25 different organizations including Financial Institutions, Government Bodies, Payment Gateway and INGOs.

 ### SKILLS
 - Web, Network and Mobile Application VA and Exploitation.